somulo1/somulo1/README.md

 ## About me

-I'm a Fullstack Developer at <a href="https://learn.zone01kisumu.ke">Zone01 Kisumu</a>, with a degree in Computer Security and Forensics.
+I'm a Fullstack Developer and IT Specialist, with a degree in Computer Security and Forensics.
 I specialize in building secure, reliable software with a solid foundation in cybersecurity, digital forensics, and networking.
 I’m passionate about solving real-world problems through code, contributing to open-source projects, and continuously growing as a developer.
 I'm actively seeking opportunities to collaborate, learn, and build impactful solutions that matter.

 ## Portfolio